shudwi/lanchat/README.md

-lanchat
+glanchat
 ====

 [![PyPI](https://badge.fury.io/py/lanchat.svg)](http://badge.fury.io/py/lanchat)

 A LAN chatting program in python based on goodwill.
 It does not need a special server setup.
-Install on clients and just run.
+Install on clients and just run. glanchat is based on lanchat with graphical interface.
 Only tested on python3.x

 Things you should know